comeaujoseph/crypto-tracker/README.md

 Flower is a web based tool for monitoring and administrating Celery clusters

 ## Questions

+Questions are answered throughout the README, but I provided a brief summary below.

 1. What would you change if you needed to track many metrics?